ISO Certified Company: What It Really Means

 What Does ISO Certification Actually Certify?

 ISO does not certify companies directly.
-Instead:

 1. A company implements a management system aligned to a specific ISO standard.

-3. If compliant, the company receives a certificate.
+3. If compliant, the organization receives certification.

 4. The certificate is maintained through annual surveillance audits.

-Common examples include:
+Common certifications include:

 • ISO 9001 – Quality Management Systems